Home

 Our Research

-Pathogen-associated Inflammatory Cardiovascular & Pulmonary Diseases
+Cardiovascular & Pulmonary Inflammatory Diseases

 S. mansoni egg (green) interaction with pulmonary endothelial cells.
 White: Cav-1; Red: VE-cad; Blue: nuclei.
 Note a Cav-1+EV at the bottom.